 History

 Noted philanthropists and environmentalists, the late Mr. and Mrs. Hixon have been generous benefactors of the University for decades, and were active in the University’s affairs.
-In addition to establishing the Hixon Center for Urban Ecology, the Hixons endowed the Lex Hixon ’63 Professorship of World Religion in memory of their son.
+In addition to establishing the Hixon Center for Urban Sustainability, the Hixons endowed the Lex Hixon ’63 Professorship of World Religion in memory of their son.
 A tremendously dedicated alumnus, Mr. Hixon received the Yale Medal in 1984, and was a founding member of the Sterling Fellows.
 Graciously continuing a tradition of involvement, Mrs. Hixon served on the Leadership Council of the School of the Environment.